TOP MNC — AWS / DevOps INTERVIEW QUESTIONS

 A Parameterised Job in Jenkins is a job that accepts parameters when it is triggered.
 These parameters can be used to customize the job's behavior or configuration.

-Docker Swarm is Docker's native clustering and orchestration solution.
-It allows users to create and manage a swarm of Docker nodes, effectively turning them into a single, virtual Docker host.
+Docker Swarm is Docker's native clustering and orchestration tool.
+It allows you to create and manage a cluster of Docker nodes and deploy services across the cluster.
 Docker Swarm enables the scaling of applications, load balancing, and high availability.

 How do you handle codes in Nexus satisfactorily?